Guides

 4K Ultra DLSS “Quality” (DX12)

-Best Settings for Red Dead Redemption 2 on PC (2024)
+Optimized Settings for Red Dead Redemption 2 PC (2024)

 High-resolution image comparisons here.